austin-starks/EOD-GPT/README.md

   EODHD_API_KEY="YOUR_EODHD_API_KEY" # Replace with your EODHD API key REQUESTY_API_KEY="YOUR_REQUESTY_API_KEY" # Replace with your Requesty API key GOOGLE_APPLICATION_CREDENTIALS_JSON='{"type": "service_account", ...}' # Replace with your GCP service account credentials JSON
+  OLLAMA_SERVICE_URL="http://localhost:11434" # Optional: Only needed if using Ollama instead of Requesty
   ```

   **Important:** The `GOOGLE_APPLICATION_CREDENTIALS_JSON` environment variable should contain the _entire_ JSON content of your Google Cloud service account key.
 This is necessary for authenticating with BigQuery.
 Make sure this is properly formatted and secured.